Open-EO/openeo-python-client/docs/api-artifacts.rst

 Documentation for backend providers
 ===================================

-This section and its subsection is for engineers who operate an OpenEO backend.
-If you are a user of an OpenEO platform this is unlikely to be of value to you.
+This section and its subsection is for engineers who operate an openEO backend.
+If you are a user of an openEO platform this is unlikely to be of value to you.

 Advertising capabilities from the backend